-Filtering out email by sender can be complicated, what at first looks like a simple process of adding the senders From address in the filter can actually be far more complicated.
+Filtering out email by sender can be complicated, what at first looks like a simple process of adding the senders From address in the filter can actually be far more complicated, in an email hosted solution.

 Here is a real world example: